 If you’re looking to keep your toes toasty this winter, check out this Easy Knit Slipper Pattern which is made on just two needles from Vintage Pattern Faves.
 So, if you’re afraid of double-pointed needles, or you just don’t have them, this cute vintage pattern is just the pattern for you.
 (Bonus: vintage patterns are super affordable; this one is just $2.60 CAD.)
 Get the pattern at this link.

-If you’ve been looking to get into sock-making, The Cottage Socks Beginner Knitting Pattern from Hooked On Tilly are a great place to start.
+(Update November 2021) If you’ve were looking to get into sock-making and came here looking for The Cottage Socks Beginner Knitting Pattern from Hooked On Tilly, I’m sorry to tell you that the pattern has been discontinued.
 I’ve been meaning to learn to knit socks.
-Are stockings close?
-I’ve done that., but not socks.
+Are Christmas stockings close?
+I’ve done that, but not socks.
 Will 2021 be the year I finally knit a pair of socks?
-Stay tuned on my Instagram to find out.
-If you’re keen to get going on knitting some beginner socks, get this pattern at this link.
+(November update: no, it would not) Stay tuned on my Instagram to find out.
+Just because this pattern is no longer available, that doesn’t mean that you can’t get started on knitting some beginner socks, there are a whole bunch of patterns to explore at this link.

 Winter time is the time when you really appreciate a good pair of warm mittens.
 This Easy Beginner Mittens Knitting Pattern from Darling Jadore promises to make the coziest warm mitts for fall and winter.
 The pattern says the mittens are for an intermediate knitter, so if you’re feeling confident with some of these other patterns, you get to call yourself an intermediate knitter once you knit these babies up!
 Get the pattern here.